Marti Noxon

 Martha Mills Noxon (born August 25, 1964) is an American television and film writer, director, and producer.
 She is best known for her work as a screenwriter and executive producer on the supernatural drama series Buffy the Vampire Slayer (1997–2003).
-She was also executive producer, writer, and creator of the Bravo comedy-drama series Girlfriends' Guide to Divorce (2015–18) and the Lifetime drama series UnREAL (2015–18), and an executive producer of the CBS medical drama series Code Black (2015–17).
+She was also executive producer, writer, and creator of the Bravo comedy-drama series Girlfriends' Guide to Divorce (2014–18) and the Lifetime drama series UnREAL (2015–18), and an executive producer of the CBS medical drama series Code Black (2015–17).

 Noxon also wrote the science fiction action film I Am Number Four (2011), the horror thriller film Fright Night (2011), and the biographical drama film The Glass Castle (2017).
 She wrote and directed the drama film To the Bone (2017).

 Noxon created the AMC dark comedy series Dietland and the HBO limited series Sharp Objects, both of which premiered in 2018.

 Early life

 Noxon was born in Los Angeles, California, to National Geographic documentary filmmaker father, Nicolas Noxon, and Mary Straley.
 Noxon has said that she grew up in nearby Santa Monica, and that her mother was gay.
-She has a brother, Christopher Noxon, who is a writer and is married to TV writer Jenji Kohan.
+She has a brother, Christopher Noxon, who is a writer and was previously married to TV writer Jenji Kohan.
 Her grandmother was painter Betty Lane.
 Noxon would often accompany her father when he traveled to shoot documentary films and was already in love with the idea of movies.

 Noxon graduated from Oakes College at the University of California, Santa Cruz in 1987 with a B.A. in Theater Arts.